BloorVex-11997/midas-touch-2025/readme.md

 ## What is PROS?
-PROS in an extension for VSCoed that allows us to interface between the Vex V5 robots and our computer.
+PROS is an extension for VSCoed that allows us to interface between the Vex V5 robots and our computer.
 It lets us build and upload robot code both directly via wire and also wirelessly.

 ## Installation